Opinion | GOP claims about ‘real infrastructure’ are silly. Why are media playing along?

 There may well be provisions in the initial proposal that don’t meet that test.
 But I want to hear Republicans explain why they think we shouldn’t invest in elder care or electric vehicle charging stations.
 Maybe their arguments are so well-informed and persuasive that we’ll say, “You know what, they’re right — Democrats should take that out of the bill.”
 I doubt it, but it’s always possible.

 That’s how policy debate is supposed to work: We argue about which problems need addressing, then we argue about which solutions to deploy.
 If it all works out, the legislation that gets passed reflects the outcome of that deliberation, with the unworthy ideas jettisoned and the worthy ideas becoming law.
-But arguing about the definition of words like “infrastructure” gets us precisely nowhere.
+But arguing about the definition of words such as “infrastructure” gets us precisely nowhere.

 Yet because one of the parties is repeating this talking point, journalists feel that to be “tough” they have to use it to frame their questioning of the other party.
 The result is that we miss what’s really important.